 Proposal One (Election of Directors) will be decided by a plurality of the votes of the shares represented in person or by proxy.
-The approval of Proposal Two (Amendment of Certificate of Incorporation) requires a favorable vote of a majority of the outstanding shares.
-The approval of each of Proposals Three (Ratification of EisnerAmper LLP) and Four (Advisory Vote on Executive Compensation) requires a favorable vote of a majority of the shares present and entitled to vote on the applicable matter.
+The approval of each of Proposals Two (Ratification of EisnerAmper LLP) and Three (Advisory Vote on Executive Compensation) requires a favorable vote of a majority of the shares present and entitled to vote on the applicable matter.
 As noted above, an abstention will have no effect on the election of directors but will have the same effect as a vote "AGAINST" each other proposal.
-Broker non-votes with respect to Proposal One, Three and Four will have no effect on the outcome of the vote with respect to that proposal; however, broker non-votes with respect to Proposal Two will have the effect of a vote "AGAINST" the proposal.
+Broker non-votes with respect to Proposals One, Two and Three will have no effect on the outcome of the vote with respect to that proposal.